dianatataru/Timema-SV-Methods/README.md

 Downloaded to local computer using these instructions: https://github.com/vgteam/sequenceTubeMap?tab=readme-ov-file

-then to run tube map on local computer in terminal:
+Then to run tube map on local computer in terminal:

 ```
 cd ~/Desktop/GitHub/sequenceTubeMap
 nvm use
 npm run serve
 ```
-Then I uploaded the .gbz and .gaf file into the folder ~/Desktop/GitHub/sequenceTubeMap/exampleData following these instructions: https://github.com/vgteam/sequenceTubeMap/blob/master/doc/data.md.
+I uploaded the .gbz and .gaf file from the cluster into the folder ~/Desktop/GitHub/sequenceTubeMap/exampleData following these instructions: https://github.com/vgteam/sequenceTubeMap/blob/master/doc/data.md.
 I went here to visualize: http://localhost:3000.

-No variant appeared in the graph, so I think I need to do some configuration of the .gaf file, I think building a tabix file, like here: https://github.com/vgteam/sequenceTubeMap/blob/master/README.tabix.md

-Maybe just need to : tabix hwy154.gfa.gz and upload to sequencetube
+The .gbz gets mounted as the graph and haplotype, while the .gaf can be mounted as the reads.
+Make sure to index the .gaf file with tabix (htslib), and upload the index file to /exampleData/ as well.
+This